saltyorg/docs/docs/apps/radarr.md

             Directory: _Leave Blank_

-        3. Your settings will now look like this:
+        4. Your settings will now look like this:

              ![Radarr ruTorrent Downloader](../images/radarr/radarr-rtorrent.png)

-        4. Click "Save" to add ruTorrent.
+        5. Click "Save" to add ruTorrent.

 === "Connect"

+    These settings control conenctions to other applications or systems.

     === "Torrent Cleanup"